Verizzles/Phonological-Loop/README.txt

 Only primacy effect can be seen here, Recency is fake news.

-speech.py was written by Dr.Leibovitz

-Speak.py and Loop.py model are by Maria Vorobeva
+Speak.py and Loop.py model are by Maria Vorobeva speech.py was written by Dr.Leibovitz and is not included here